Engin-Boot/capture-behavior-of-a-visit-counter-spooja-chopra/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+  Given System count visit-counter
-  When
+  When server crash or down
-  Then
+  Then restart the server

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+  Given Sensor is turn on
-  When
+  When Sensor is offline
-  Then
+  Then Reconcile count